Clewer House School

 Clewer House School was a 19th-century grammar school in Clewer, Windsor, Berkshire for boys.

 Clewer House was a manor house built c.
 1795.
-In the early 1800s the house was occupied by John Ramsbottom (1778–1845), who served as MP for Windsor from 1810 to 1845 and moved to Old Windsor c.
+In the early 1800s, the house was occupied by John Ramsbottom (1778–1845), who served as one of the two members of parliament for Windsor from 1810 to 1845 and moved to Old Windsor c.
 1835.

-The school was founded in 1839 by Rev. William Redford Harris, a magistrate in Windsor who became the town's mayor in 1864.
-The school had an excellent academic reputation for a number of decades but was closed down around the turn of the 19th century.
+The school was founded in 1839 by the Rev. William Redford Harris, a magistrate in Windsor who became the town's mayor in 1864.

+The school had an excellent academic reputation for a number of decades but was closed at about the end of the 19th century.